instagibbs/bolts/XX-eltoo-transactions.md

 This output sends funds back to the owner of the satoshi amount.
 It can be claimed without delay.
 The output is a P2TR of the form:

-`rawtr(<settlement_pubkey>)`
+`tr(aggregated_key, BALANCE_EXPR})`

+where BALANCE_EXPR =

+`1 OP_CHECKSEQUENCEVERIFY settlement_pubkey OP_CHECKSIG`

-There are `N` copies of this output, one for each channel partner and their associated `settlement_pubkey` sent during channel negotiation.
+There are `N` copies of this output, one for each channel participant and their associated `settlement_pubkey` sent during channel negotiation.

-Since these outputs can be immediately spent, they can be used for CPFP fee bumping as required to achieve confirmation.
+##### Rationale

+Ideally, we could directly use a `rawtr(settlement_pubkey)` or even a raw script to allow maximal flexibility, but we have mempool package limit considerations to contend with.
+This means all settlement outputs must be timelocked, or we use the carve-out rule in two-party scenarios, but this does not scale to N-party channels.

 #### HTLC Outputs